 A16: There is no need to input the "number of participation hours" of OLE for every student.
 The number of participation hours has been taken into account at school level when planning the school-based OLE.
-All students are entitled to have 10-15% of the curriculum time on OLE under the senior secondary curriculum. (to top )
+All students are entitled to have 10-15% of the curriculum time on OLE under the new senior secondary curriculum. (to top )

-Q17: Some media reported that the lesson time of the senior secondary curriculum was inadequate for subject needs.
+Q17: Some media reported that the lesson time of the NSS curriculum was inadequate for subject needs.
 Besides, most of the tertiary institutions did not put emphasis on OLE or SLP when selecting candidates.
 Does it imply that SLP is useless?
 Will SLP be cancelled in order to reduce the workload of schools?

 A17: SLP is not only a learning tool to facilitate the development of student reflection on their personal development but also a summary which demonstrates students’ personal qualities and provides supplementary information on students’ whole-person development.
 Students can tell their own learning stories and plan for their personal development by establishing their own SLP and hence, such learning process is much more important as far as their long-term benefits are concerned.

 Apart from applying for universities, students can use SLP as a reference for the application for programmes in other post-secondary institutions or they can use SLP to provide supplementary information to employers when applying for a post.
-Students can, in accordance with the requirements set out by different institutions and employers, summarise their SLP information in a concise report to demonstrate their participation as well as achievements of their whole-person development in secondary school.
+Students can, in accordance with the requirements set out by different institutions and employers, summarize their SLP information in a concise report to demonstrate their participation as well as achievements of their whole-person development in secondary school.
 Moreover, SLP could help those early school leavers to provide useful information for their future employers and other education institutions.